 People who have tested positive for, or displayed any signs or symptoms of, COVID-19 in the past 14 days, have been in contact with someone with COVID-19 in the past 14 days, or are at high risk of contracting the virus must stay home.
-Before entering the facility, you will be asked if any of these are known to be true.

 Wash your hands frequently and utilize the hand sanitizer stations located throughout the stadium.

 Player autographs will not be allowed inside MMP.
 Please do not congregate near the dugout or field and refrain from sitting in someone else’s seat.

 To protect the fans, thorough cleaning and disinfecting measures using CDC approved cleaning supplies and disinfecting protocols will be used throughout the season.